oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 * `availability_domain` - (Required) The availability domain of the instance.
 Example: `Uocm:PHX-AD-1`
 * `compartment_id` - (Required) The OCID of the compartment.
 * `create_vnic_details` - (Optional) Details for the primary VNIC, which is automatically created and attached when the instance is launched.
 	* `assign_public_ip` - (Optional) Whether the VNIC should be assigned a public IP address.
 Defaults to whether the subnet is public or private.
-If not set and the VNIC is being created in a private subnet (that is, where `prohibitPublicIpOnVnic` = true in the [Subnet](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/Subnet/)), then no public IP address is assigned.
+If not set and the VNIC is being created in a private subnet (that is, where `prohibitPublicIpOnVnic` = true in the [Subnet](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Subnet/)), then no public IP address is assigned.
 If not set and the subnet is public (`prohibitPublicIpOnVnic` = false), then a public IP address is assigned.
 If set to true and `prohibitPublicIpOnVnic` = true, an error is returned.

 		**Note:** This public IP address is associated with the primary private IP on the VNIC.
-For more information, see [IP Addresses](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Tasks/managingIPaddresses.htm).
+For more information, see [IP Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingIPaddresses.htm).

-		**Note:** There's a limit to the number of [public IPs](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/PublicIp/) a VNIC or instance can have.
+		**Note:** There's a limit to the number of [public IPs](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PublicIp/) a VNIC or instance can have.
 If you try to create a secondary VNIC with an assigned public IP for an instance that has already reached its public IP limit, an error is returned.
-For information about the public IP limits, see [Public IP Addresses](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Tasks/managingpublicIPs.htm).
+For information about the public IP limits, see [Public IP Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingpublicIPs.htm).

 		Example: `false`
 	* `defined_tags` - (Optional) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
-For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
-	* `display_name` - (Optional) (Updatable) A user-friendly name for the VNIC.
+	* `display_name` - (Optional) A user-friendly name for the VNIC.
 Does not have to be unique.
 Avoid entering confidential information.
 	* `freeform_tags` - (Optional) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
-For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-	* `hostname_label` - (Optional) (Updatable) The hostname for the VNIC's primary private IP.
+	* `hostname_label` - (Optional) The hostname for the VNIC's primary private IP.
 Used for DNS.
 The value is the hostname portion of the primary private IP's fully qualified domain name (FQDN) (for example, `bminstance-1` in FQDN `bminstance-1.subnet123.vcn1.oraclevcn.com`).
 Must be unique across all VNICs in the subnet and comply with [RFC 952](https://tools.ietf.org/html/rfc952) and [RFC 1123](https://tools.ietf.org/html/rfc1123).
-The value appears in the [Vnic](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/Vnic/) object and also the [PrivateIp](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/PrivateIp/) object returned by [ListPrivateIps](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/PrivateIp/ListPrivateIps) and [GetPrivateIp](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp).
+The value appears in the [Vnic](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Vnic/) object and also the [PrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/) object returned by [ListPrivateIps](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/ListPrivateIps) and [GetPrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp).

-		For more information, see [DNS in Your Virtual Cloud Network](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Concepts/dns.htm).
+		For more information, see [DNS in Your Virtual Cloud Network](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/dns.htm).

-		When launching an instance, use this `hostnameLabel` instead of the deprecated `hostnameLabel` in [LaunchInstanceDetails](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/requests/LaunchInstanceDetails).
+		When launching an instance, use this `hostnameLabel` instead of the deprecated `hostnameLabel` in [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/requests/LaunchInstanceDetails).
 If you provide both, the values must match.

 		Example: `bminstance-1`
 	* `private_ip` - (Optional) A private IP address of your choice to assign to the VNIC.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 This is the VNIC's *primary* private IP address.
-The value appears in the [Vnic](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/Vnic/) object and also the [PrivateIp](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/PrivateIp/) object returned by [ListPrivateIps](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/PrivateIp/ListPrivateIps) and [GetPrivateIp](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp).
+The value appears in the [Vnic](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/Vnic/) object and also the [PrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/) object returned by [ListPrivateIps](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/ListPrivateIps) and [GetPrivateIp](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp).
 Example: `10.0.3.3`
-	* `skip_source_dest_check` - (Optional) (Updatable) Whether the source/destination check is disabled on the VNIC.
+	* `skip_source_dest_check` - (Optional) Whether the source/destination check is disabled on the VNIC.
 Defaults to `false`, which means the check is performed.
-For information about why you would skip the source/destination check, see [Using a Private IP as a Route Target](https://docs.us-phoenix-1.oraclecloud.com/Content/Network/Tasks/managingroutetables.htm#privateip).
+For information about why you would skip the source/destination check, see [Using a Private IP as a Route Target](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingroutetables.htm#privateip).
 Example: `true`
 	* `subnet_id` - (Required) The OCID of the subnet to create the VNIC in.
-When launching an instance, use this `subnetId` instead of the deprecated `subnetId` in [LaunchInstanceDetails](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/requests/LaunchInstanceDetails).
+When launching an instance, use this `subnetId` instead of the deprecated `subnetId` in [LaunchInstanceDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/requests/LaunchInstanceDetails).
 At least one of them is required; if you provide both, the values must match.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
-For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My bare metal instance`
 * `extended_metadata` - (Optional) (Updatable) Additional metadata key/value pairs that you provide.
 They serve the same purpose and functionality as fields in the 'metadata' object.